apache/sling-old-svn-mirror/launchpad/testing/README.txt

 To run individual tests, see the README.txt in that module.

+Use mvn launchpad:run to start this test instance, allows you to run and debug individual tests against it.

 Using Reactor Builds
 ----------------
 This project includes a Maven profile which with rewrite the bundle list to